Heat vs. Knicks Injury Report Today - May 12

 Heat Season Insights

-- The Heat have seen an uptick in scoring recently, putting up 115 points per game in their last 10 outings, 5.5 points more than the 109.5 they've scored this year.
+- The Heat's offense has been improved over their last 10 games, putting up 115 points per contest compared to the 109.5 they've averaged this year.

 Knicks Season Insights

-- The Knicks' 116 points per game are 6.2 more points than the 109.8 the Heat allow to opponents.
+- The Knicks put up an average of 116 points per game, 6.2 more points than the 109.8 the Heat give up.

 - When it scores more than 109.8 points, New York is 35-19.